 1. What factors influence container shipping costs from China to Saudi Arabia?

-5. What additional fees should I expect when importing goods?
+5. What additional fees should I budget for besides ocean freight?

-6. How long does it take to ship goods from China to Saudi Arabia?
+7. How long does shipping from China to Saudi Arabia usually take?

 Young Chiu is a seasoned logistics expert with over 15 years of experience in international freight forwarding and supply chain management.
 As CEO of Dantful International Logistics, Young is dedicated to providing valuable insights and practical advice to businesses navigating the complexities of global shipping.